michel1991/ocp-java-11/modulars/README.md

 The module that wants to expose one or more packages uses the exports directive.
 The requires directive is used by the module that wants to use code in another one.

+### Suppose we have a JAR file named cat-1.2.3-RC1.jar and that Automatic-Module-Name in the MANIFEST.MF is set to dog.
+What should a named module referencing this automatic module include in the module-info.java?
+*  A. requires cat;
+*  B. requires cat.RC;
+*  C. requires cat-RC;
+*  D. requires dog;
+*  E. None of the above

+Option D is correct because the Automatic-Module-Name is used when supplied.
+If it were not supplied, option A would be the answer because version information is excluded when determining the module name.

+### You have a project that has two packages named jellyfish.sting and jellyfish.swim.
+Suppose you were tasked with modularizing the project with the requirement that both packages be available for other Java projects.
+Which statements are true about your module-info file?
+(Choose all that apply.)
+* A. You can write a combined statement: exports jellyfish.
+* B. You must have two separate exports directives.
+* C. Since you intend both packages to be available, you don’t need to specify an exports directive.
+* D. Since you intend both packages to be available, you don’t need to write a module-info file.
+* E. The name jellyfish is good for the module.
+* F. The name jellyfish-module is good for the module.
+* G. None of the above

+Each package being made available needs to have a separate exports directive, making option B correct.
+Omitting the module-info file entirely or having one with exports directives means calling modules are not allowed to reference any of the packages.
+Therefore, options C and D are correct.
+Option A will not compile since there is not matching package name.
+Option E is correct as the module name matches the common prefix.
+Option F is incorrect because identifiers are not allowed to have a dash.